-Since WebLogic Server Version 6.1 runs on JDK 1.3.1, this provides the Java 2 environment required by JDBC 2.0.
-For a complete list of supported configurations, see the WebLogic Platform support page.
+WebLogic Server Version runs on an SDK that provides the Java 2 environment required by JDBC 2.0.
+For a complete list of supported configurations, see the WebLogic Server Supported Configurations page.

 BLOBs and CLOBs

 The BLOB (Binary Large Object) and CLOB (Character Large Object) data types were made available with the release of Oracle version 8.
 The JDBC 2.0 specification and WebLogic Server also support these data types.
 This section contains information about using these data types.